loader image

 If GE plants are used in the production of compost, can that compost be used to fertilize organic farms?
 We are concerned with families who buy conventional food and add the household waste to their compost.
 (129)

 The presence of GE plant material is strongly discouraged, but the possibility of use as compost feedstock is not eliminated.
-See Table 4.2, 32.311 Plant and Plant by-products:
+See Table 4.2, Plant material:

-“Wastes from crops that have been treated or produced with prohibited substances may be used as composting feedstocks”.
+“Wastes from crops that have been treated or produced with prohibited substances are permitted as compost feedstocks only”.

 Human waste in compost #